AlexanderMeisinger/HySEE-Preparation/README.md

 ## Project description
 HySEE identifies suitable areas for renewable hydrogen (H2) production in Bulgaria and Romania and support the establishment of a South-Eastern H2 Corridor that can supply Central Europe, including Germany.
 To achieve this, the project map renewable energy potential, production capacity, and current and future hydrogen demand.

+The Atlas is inspired by the German Hydrogen Atlas: https://wasserstoffatlas.de.

 ## Installation and usage
 1. Open your terminal at a location where you want to install the repository HySEE including it's subworkflows PyPSA-Earth.
 Type the following in your terminal to download the packages and the dependencies (pypsa-earth) from GitHub.
 Note that the tag `--recursive-submodules` is needed to automatically clone also the pypsa-eur and pypsa-earth dependencies.